Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

     }
 ```

 If you launch the game, you should see the player's model displayed on the screen.
 The player's model should be at the center of the screen, and should be facing the camera.
-We will orientate it to the far plane of the camera and make it move in the next lesson!
+We will orient it away from the camera and make it move in the next lesson!

 | ![Final chapter 1 screenshot](images/ch1_final-screen.png) |
 | :-----------------------------------------------------------------------------------------------: |